Shared flats and individually rented flats

 When sharing a flat with other people, you should make sure that the tenancy agreement (Mietvertrag) is legally sound.
 There are several ways of concluding a tenancy agreement in shared flats:

-One person signs the tenancy agreement and becomes the main tenant.
+• One person is the main tenant (Hauptmieter/Hauptmieterin): One person signs the tenancy agreement and becomes the main tenant.
 The other people living in the flat are subtenants (Untermieter/Untermieterin) only.
 Problems may arise, when the main tenant moves out and the subtenants are not able to take over the agreement.

-All persons living in the flat sign the tenancy agreement and therefore have equal legal protection.
+• All occupants are main tenants of the flat: All persons living in the flat sign the tenancy agreement and therefore have equal legal protection.
 The tenancy agreement does not change if any one of them moves out.
 Subsequently, new occupants must be granted the same tenancy rights.

-Separate tenancy agreements are signed between the landlord or landlady and each person living in the flat for the room they are occupying.
+• Each occupant is the main tenant of their own room: Separate tenancy agreements are signed between the landlord or landlady and each person living in the flat for the room they are occupying.

 If you need advice on tenancy agreements, you can contact the advisory centre for housing law issues (Wohnrechtsberatung) at the Austrian National Union of Students (Österreichische Hochschüler/innenschaft - ÖH) (German) or any other institution listed in the section Advice.